nsidc/polarstereo-lonlat-convert-py/README.md

 Python functions for converting polar stereographic coordinates.

-NSIDC's polar stereographic projection specifies a projection plane or grid tangent to the Earth's surface at 70° northern and southern latitude.
-While this increases the distortion at the poles by six percent and decreases the distortion at the grid boundaries by the same amount, the latitude of 70° was selected so that little or no distortion would occur in the marginal ice zone.

-This directory contains conversion functions between longitude/latitude and generic x, y (km) coordinates.
+This repository contains conversion functions between longitude/latitude and generic x, y (km) coordinates.
 There are also conversion functions between longitude/latitude and i, j grid coordinates for specific datasets for AMSR-E and SSM/I.